feelerfolg-webdesign/best-webdesigner-wordpress-plugins/README.md

 4. [Better Internal Link Search](https://wordpress.org/plugins/better-internal-link-search/): Enhances the default WordPress internal link search functionality, making it easier to find and link to existing content within your site.
 5. [Contextual Related Posts](https://wordpress.org/plugins/contextual-related-posts/): Displays related posts at the end of your articles, encouraging readers to explore more of your content and improving internal linking.

+## 4. Security & Data Privacy

+Plugins for data privacy and security for your WordPress website.

+1. [Wordfence Security](https://www.wordfence.com/): A comprehensive security plugin that offers firewall protection, malware scanning, login security, and more.
+2.	[iThemes Security](https://ithemes.com/security/): Formerly known as Better WP Security, this plugin provides various features like two-factor authentication, brute force attack protection, file change detection, and more.
+3. [Sucuri Security](https://de.wordpress.org/plugins/sucuri-scanner/): Conducts regular security scans on your website for malware detection, offers web firewall protection, and helps with incident response.
+4. [All In One WP Security & Firewall](https://aiosplugin.com/): Provides a user-friendly interface with features like login lockdown, database backup, file integrity monitoring, and a powerful firewall.